hydroper-jet/lang/spec/1.0/source/src/variables.md

 ## Optional variables

-Optional variables do not need to be specified when using an object initializer:
+Optional variables do not need to be specified when using an object initializer.

 ```
 [Literal]